Skip to content

 Banking on Entrepreneurs

-Rishi Khosla, the Co-Founder of leading neobank OakNorth, talks about serving the “missing middle” of enterprise and the role that segment plays in society.
+Rishi Khosla, the Co-founder of leading neobank OakNorth, talks about serving the “missing middle” of enterprise and the role that segment plays in society.
 By Brunswick's Alice Gibb and Carlton Wilkinson.

 OakNorth bills itself as a service “built by entrepreneurs for entrepreneurs.”
 Launched in 2015, the fast-growing London-based digital bank focuses on helping growing businesses that are not being well served by commercial banks.

-True to that motto, the vision for OakNorth emerges directly out of the entrepreneurial experience of Co-Founders Rishi Khosla and Joel Perlman.
+True to that motto, the vision for OakNorth emerges directly out of the entrepreneurial experience of Co-founders Rishi Khosla and Joel Perlman.
 In 2002, the partners co-founded their first startup, Copal, a data and analytics company servicing the financial sector.

 “Joel and I started working together when we were 26 and 27,” Khosla says in a recent conversation with Brunswick Review.
 “We built Copal up, and then went straight into OakNorth.”